U.S. singer Bob Dylan to play 33 European tour dates

-LONDON, June 14 U.S. singer Bob Dylan will embark on a 33-date tour of Europe starting in Oslo on Oct.
-10 and ending at London's Royal Albert Hall on Nov.
-28, a statement on his website said on Friday.
+LONDON U.S. singer Bob Dylan will embark on a 33-date tour of Europe starting in Oslo on October 10 and ending at London's Royal Albert Hall on November 28, a statement on his website said on Friday.

 "Bob Dylan and his band will tour Europe this fall," the statement on his website said of the 10-country tour.